Topics in this article:

 Getting 2 Know U: This is a personal survey about your preferences and personality.
 Each question asks you about a set of “2” items.
 This survey is designed to start a discussion, with your advisor, friends and/or parents.

 Learning Styles: Do you want to spend less time studying and get better grades?
 Would you like to know how you learn best?
 Take the GuidedPath Learning Styles Survey (TM) to learn more about how you learn best.
 The survey results will give you a list of study skills to best match your personal learning style.
 It shows you how to study smarter, not more.
 The survey will measure 3 dimensions of your learning style: RECEPTIVE, SOCIAL and EXPRESSIVE.
 The RECEPTIVE is how you learn, what grabs your attention.
-Your SOCIAL style is about you you prefer to organize your studying.
+Your SOCIAL style is about how you prefer to organize your studying.
 EXPRESSIVE refers to your preferred method of sharing what you have learned.

 Letter of Recommendation Survey: Give students added help in getting quality recommendations using the Recommendation Survey.
 A robust survey, students reflect and write about personal experiences in each teacher's classroom.
 Going deep and providing an online tool to record and track this, makes student recommendations stronger.
 Read The Three Steps to Outstanding Recommendations.

 Parent Questionnaire: Now you can gather information from parents online, to have available with each students' profile.
 Compiled by Becky Heinemann, from a survey of other college advisors.
 Most questions are thought questions for the parents to reflect and respond too.
 Very valuable for all advisors.

 Click on the Surveys tab on the main menu at the top or hover over the Surveys Tab and choose the "Survey Dashboard".